 - a.
-The Leadership Committee will be a forum for collaboration, communication and cooperation in which the parties will discuss SPS policy, which could include fiscal policies, site-based decision making, policies related to student instruction, adoption and use of technology, legislative policies, as well as other policies, imminent decisions, trouble spots, and the SPS/SEA collaborative relationship.
+The Leadership Committee will be a forum for collaboration, communication and cooperation in which the Parties will discuss SPS policy, which could include fiscal policies, site-based decision making, policies related to student instruction, adoption and use of technology, legislative policies, as well as other policies, imminent decisions, trouble spots, and the SPS/SEA collaborative relationship.
 The Committee will not be empowered to vote on or veto SPS decisions or the labor agreement and will not discuss bargaining issues. - b.
 The Committee will consist of the Superintendent and other SPS representatives appointed by the Superintendent and the SEA President and the Executive Director of SEA and other SEA representatives appointed by the SEA.
 The Committee will meet monthly at mutually convenient times determined by the Superintendent and the SEA President or their designees. - c.
 The Committee will define the factors that will be used to focus effort and resources on a school/program.
-These factors will include but not be limited to such data as the mobility of students and staff; poverty levels; discipline and attendance records; retention rates; unfilled substitute educator requests; student dropout rates; second language students; experience level of the staff; standardized and classroom based assessments; state as well as common district assessments; AP and IB course completion rates; length of time attending SPS, and the percentage of students on track to graduate.
+These factors will include but not be limited to such data as the mobility of students and staff; poverty levels; discipline and attendance records; retention rates; unfilled substitute educator requests; student dropout rates; second language students; experience level of the staff; standardized and classroom based assessments, state as well as common District assessments: AP and IB course completion rates; length of time attending SPS; and the percentage of students on track to graduate.
 The Committee will determine whether the school/program(s) as currently configured would be sustainable in the longer term.
-The Leadership Committee may have subgroups to work on these areas. - 3.
-The Labor-Management Committee - a.
+The Leadership Committee may have subgroups to work on these areas.

+3. The Labor-Management Committee

 The Labor-Management Committee will be a problem-solving forum for discussing issues rather than hearing individual cases.
 It is not empowered to negotiate labor agreement provisions or additions or deletions thereto.
-It will focus on general contract administration and interpretation, including grievance trends, backlogs and the administration of labor relations work. - b.
-The Committee will include SEA staff appointed by the SEA Executive Director and Human Resources staff appointed by the Assistant Superintendent of Human Resources, including the Labor Relations Director and representatives from among the Instructional Directors and other appropriate staff as needed.
-The Executive Director of SEA and the Director of Labor Relations will determine the agenda for these meetings.
+It will focus on general contract administration and interpretation, including grievance trends, backlogs and the administration of labor relations work.

+The Committee will include: SEA elected officers, SEA staff representatives, and other SEA represented staff as needed in attendance.
+Human Resources staff appointed by the Assistant Superintendent for Human Resources, including the Labor Relations Executive Director and representatives from among the Instructional Directors and other appropriate staff as needed.
+The SEA President with Governance and the Executive Director of Labor Relations will determine the agenda for these meetings a minimum of three (3) business days in advance.